 Linked content is provided "AS IS" by the respective contributors.
 They do not constitute TI specifications and do not necessarily reflect TI's views; see TI's Terms of Use.

 11.4 Trademarks

-PowerPAD[TM], TINA-TI[TM], and TI E2E[TM] are trademarks of Texas Instruments.
-TINA[TM] and DesignSoft[TM] are trademarks of DesignSoft, Inc.
+PowerPAD, TINA-TI, E2E are trademarks of Texas Instruments.
+WEBENCH is a registered trademark of Texas Instruments.
+TINA, DesignSoft are trademarks of DesignSoft, Inc. All other trademarks are the property of their respective owners.